Protecting and Storing Sealed Packs of Trading Cards

 Sealed Card Packs in Thick Toploaders

 While the pack itself offers protection to the cards, it is still possible to damage the wrap or get it dirty.
-A basic solution is to put a pack in a toploader.
-Most modern packs have sealed flaps at the top and bottom, and those flaps will need to be carefully tucked inside the toploader.
+A basic solution is to put a pack in a Toploader.
+Most modern packs have sealed flaps at the top and bottom, and those flaps must be carefully tucked inside the Toploader.
 For thin packs, such as the Pokémon booster pack pictured above, a 197 Point Thick Toploader is the appropriate size (5mm thick).
 For thicker packs, such as the 2021 Topps Baseball shown above, use a 240 Point Thick Toploader (7mm thick).
 360 Point Thick Toploaders are also available (9mm thick).
-To store toploaders, BCW offers several boxes and bins.
+BCW offers several boxes and bins to store toploaders.

 Unopened packs of gaming cards with Tarot sleeves and team set bags